 It’s also time to reflect on how important family and friends are to our wellbeing and how we’re going to value them more in 2018, and resolve to support those who are doing it tough.

-I’m sure in 2017 we’ve all had some happy and some challenging times, but let’s focus on the positives!
-In terms of nutrition, there’s plenty to be happy about in 2017.
+We’ve all had some happy and some challenging times over the past year, but let’s focus on the positives!
+In terms of nutrition, there’s plenty to be happy about.